ayshmnmm/Flappy-Bird-pygame/README.md

 ## Note
 The code is pretty messy and the game is still being developed :)
-Also Pygame needs to be installed 'pip install pygame'
+Also Pygame needs to be installed `pip install pygame`

 ### Attribution
 Sound from Zapsplat.com